scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Again, we recommend using MiMa to double check that you have not broken binary compatibility after making changes.

-## Versioning Scheme - Communicate binary compatibility breakages
+## Versioning Scheme - Communicating compatibility breakages

+Library authors use verioning schemes to communicate compatibility guarantees between library releases to their users.
+Versioning schemes like [Semantic Versioning](http://semver.org/)(SemVer) allow users to easily reason about the impact of a updating a library, without needing to read the detailed release note.

+In the following section we will outline a versioning scheme based on Semantic Versioning that we **strongly encourage** you to adopt for your libraries.
+The rules listed below are **in addition** to
+Semantic Versioning v2.0.0.

 ### Recommmended Versioning Scheme
-We recommend using the following schemes to communicate binary and source compatibility to your users:

-* Any release with the same major version are **Binary Backwards Compatible** with each other
-* A minor version bump signals new features and **may contain minor source incompatibilities** that can be easily fixed by the end user
-* Patch version for bug fixes and minor behavioral changes
+* If backwards **binary compatibility** is broken, **major version number** must be increased
+* If backwards **source compatibility** is broken, **minor version number** must be increased
+* A change in **patch version number** signals **no binary nor source incompatibility**.
+According to SemVer, patch versions should contain only bug fixes that fixes incorrect behavior so major behavioral change in method/classes should result in a minor version bump.
-* For **experimental library versions** (where the major version is `0`, such as `v0.1.0`), a minor version bump **may contain both source and binary breakages**
+* When major version is `0`, a minor version bump **may contain both source and binary breakages**
 * Some libraries may take a harder stance on maintaining source compatibility, bumping the major version number for ANY source incompatibility even if they are binary compatible

 Some examples: